Image

 Quite an adventurous little journey, but it was battered into a shapeless mass at the end of its trip.
 It had been shot from a 42 caliber revolver.
 Pastor Joseph Freeman, who was home at the time, thinks it was an accidental shot.

-Partly Cloudy , with a high of 91 and low of 62 degrees.
-Fog during the morning, sunny in the afternoon, clear overnight.
+Sunny, with a high of 51 and low of 31 degrees.
+Sunny for the morning, fog in the afternoon and evening, clear overnight.